EvanMcBroom/lsa-whisperer/README.md

-# MSV1_0 CLI - An LSA Whisperer
+# LSA Whisperer

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE.txt)

-> Thank you to [Elad](https://twitter.com/elad_shamir) for providing the inspiration for this utility and the research, support, and collaboration throughout its development.
+> Thank you to [Elad](https://twitter.com/elad_shamir) for providing the inspiration for these tools and the research, support, and collaboration throughout their development.

-MSV1_0 CLI, or LSA Whisperer, is a utility for interacting with the Microsoft Authentication Package v1.0 (MSV1_0).
+LSA Whisperer is a set of tools for interacting with the authentication package for local Windows accounts, the Microsoft Authentication Package v1.0 (MSV1_0).
-The main goal of this project is to provide an easy utility for interacting with the additional functionality provided by MSV1_0.
+The main goal of this project is to provide easy tools for interacting with the additional functionality provided by MSV1_0.

+The LSA Whisperer project provides the following tools for interacting with MSV1_0:

+- `msv1_0-cli` - A CLI for interacting with MSV1_0
+- `msv1_0-dotnet` -  A .NET assembly equivalent to `msv1_0-cli`
+- `pymsv1_0` - A python module for interacting with MSV1_0

 The additional functionality that MSV1_0 supports is documented on MSDN and included here for convenience<sup>1</sup>: